tkenning/dev.na.bambora.com/source/docs/guides/3D_secure.md

 **Step 2:**  Process Transaction Auth Request

-The merchant takes the data posted to the TERM URL and posts the PaRes and MD (merchant_data) values to our REST Payments API on its 'continue' endpoint.
+The merchant takes the data posted to the TERM URL and posts the PaRes and MD (merchant_data) values to our RESTful Merchant API on its 'continue' endpoint.

 If the transaction fails VbV or SC, or SafeKey it is declined immediately with messageId=311 (3D Secure Failed).
 If the transaction passes, it is forwarded to the banks for processing.
 On completion, an approved or declined message is sent